about

 Introduction

-As a 33-year-old with 18 years of experience in stone masonry, I’m happy to provide itemized quotes and consultative services for small to medium-sized projects ranging from figurative sculpture and stone carving all the way to masonry re-pointing and structural brick and block work.
+As a 33-year-old London-based stone carver and sculptor with 18 years of experience in stone masonry, I’m happy to provide itemized quotes and consultative services for small to medium-sized projects ranging from figurative sculpture and stone carving all the way to masonry re-pointing and structural brick and block work.
 I have extensive experience in restoration and general masonry, have attended multiple courses and schools in classical architecture, and have 2 years of experience as a stone carver from a one-on-one apprenticeship with Europe’s most decorated stone carver.

 Personal History

 I began working with stone at the age of 15, primarily focusing on my parent’s estate throughout the summers.
 During my final semester of university, I made the decision to drop out and get a job in masonry full-time.
-I did this in order to help my parents, as they were facing extenuating circumstances which imperilled the family estate that my father and I had been working on for 20 years.
+I did this in order to help my family, as they were facing extenuating circumstances which imperilled the family estate that my father and I had been working on for 20 years.

-After almost five years of running my company, and completing a myriad of projects (see ‘masonry subtab) I realized I wanted to continue pursuing the higher forms of masonry, such as stone carving and sculpture.
+After five years of running my company, and completing a myriad of projects (see ‘masonry subtab) I realised I wanted to continue pursuing the higher forms of masonry, such as stone carving and sculpture.
 As I was already familiar with stone, and as a portrait/figurative artist, I wanted to consummate these faculties in classical sculpture.
 As the family had attained some modicum of stability, I felt it necessary to move to England in order to be taught these art forms by a master, and supplement my teachings with various schools.

 Philosophy & Goals

 I am a strong advocate for classical architecture, and lament the general loss of architectural beauty and ornamentation due to reigning modernist ideologies and their subsequent forms.
-Humanity’s alienation from nature has resulted in the near-ubiquitous destruction of classical forms of beauty, and its replacement with philistine modes of abstraction and conceptualist frameworks which have been detrimental to the aesthetics of our cityscapes.
-As such, I’m a staunch opponent to modernism and post-modernism in all of their forms.
+Humanity’s alienation from nature has resulted in the near-ubiquitous destruction of classical forms of beauty, and its replacement with philistine modes of abstraction and conceptualist frameworks, which have been detrimental to the aesthetics of our cityscapes.
+As such, I’m a staunch opponent of modernism and post-modernism in all of their forms.

 To achieve the goal of becoming a great classical sculptor, and to attempt to overcome this paradigm, I’m driven to find commissions for full-figure marble and limestone statues.
 My ideal commission is one that will allow me the time necessary to create highly-detailed and highly-artistic works of art.
 Subsequent to establishing myself in this field, I want to train a new generation of talented, classically-trained sculptors, ultimately in order to beautify the cities and the landscapes that all of us call home, in pursuit of a higher stage of social existence.
-This is my raison d’etre.

 Past & Current Projects

-2. Blenheim Palace- restoration of heraldic pediment and Corinthian capitals; ongoing
+3. Blenheim Palace- restoration of heraldic pediment and Corinthian capitals; ongoing

-3. Tower of London- contributed to shaping arrow loop base stone and restoring stone turret wall
+4. Tower of London- contributed to shaping arrow loop base stone and restoring stone turret wall

-4. Dorchester Hotel- Restoration of the Oliver Messel suite fountain, especially the statuary.
+5. Dorchester Hotel- Restoration of the Oliver Messel suite fountain, especially the statuary.

-5. Magdalen College, Oxford University- various work including restoring Magdalen Gateway statuary and architectural stone carvings and conserving dozens of grotesques around campus
+6. Magdalen College, Oxford University- various work including restoring Magdalen Gateway statuary and architectural stone carvings and conserving dozens of grotesques around campus

-6. Various Medieval Churches- new stone carving works including finials, flowers, label stops, hood moulds, collars, pinnacles, quoins, merlons, mullions, dry stack walling
+7. Various Medieval Churches- new stone carving works including finials, flowers, label stops, hood moulds, collars, pinnacles, quoins, merlons, mullions, dry stack walling

-7. General Commercial & Residential Masonry Projects- see ‘stone masonry’ subtab
+8. General Commercial & Residential Masonry Projects- see ‘stone masonry’ subtab

 Qualifications/Affiliations